 Did all Self-Test Pass (STP) LEDs on the CPU modules light?
-(See Figure 3-3 for the location of these LEDs.)

 NOTE: Running AlphaBIOS causes the CPU STP LEDs to turn off.
 This is normal behavior.

 If all STP LEDs are on, check the connection between the PCI motherboard and the control panel.
 If the cable is connected and not damaged, the fault may be in either the PCI motherboard or the control panel.